jefsev/L9_Twill2x_skeleton/README.md

 ##### 1.

 - Clone repository
-- Copy .env.example to .env and changes as needed
+- Copy .env.example to .env and change as needed

 ##### 2.